IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-01-09-all-together-now.md

 <b> Małgorzata Śmietanka </b> is a PhD researcher in computer science at UCL <br>
 <b> Dylan Liew </b> is a qualified pricing actuary at Bupa Global <br>
-<b> Claudio Giorgio Giancaterino </b> is an actuary and a data science enthusiast
+<b> Claudio Giancaterino </b> is an actuary and a data science enthusiast